This Lemon Butter Halibut is made with fresh halibut, butter, olive oil, lemons, garlic, white wine, capers and garnished with fresh parsley.

 Instructions

-- Sprinkle salt and pepper all over the halibut to your liking. Β
+- Sprinkle salt and pepper all over the halibut to your liking.

 - On a saucepan on medium high heat, add oil and butter and wait for the butter to melt.
-Add the halibut and sear for five minutes.
+Add the halibut and sear for 3-4 minutes on each side.
+Remove the halibut from the pan.

 - Lower heat to medium low.
 Using the same pan and the same juice, add 2 tablespoons of butter.
 Once the butter melts, add the garlic and white wine and bring to a simmer.
 After three minutes, add the juice of two lemons, capers and parsley.